 (5) The frequency of extreme droughts was relatively high in the 20th century, especially after the 1930s.
-Historically, however, the frequency of extreme drought in the 20th century does not appear to be the highest, with a similar frequency of extreme drought events occurring in the mid-15th century.
-The decline in the frequency of extreme droughts during the 18th-19th centuries amid the Little Ice Age is equally evident in Figure 4.
-However, extreme flood frequency appears to have been higher in the 20th century and significantly more frequent than in the 18th and early 19th centuries.
+Historically, however, the frequency of extreme drought in the 20th century did not appear to be the highest, with a similar frequency of extreme drought events also occurring in the mid-15th century.
+The decline in the frequency of extreme droughts during the 18th occurring amid the Little Ice Age is equally evident in Figure 4.
+However, the extreme flood frequency appears to have been higher in the 20th century and significantly more frequent than in the 17th and 19th centuries when the HRB also